-If you support a Container Deposit Scheme in Tasmania, contact the Environment Minister, Elise Archer and let her know that Tasmania should implement a CDS!
+The next phase is to get the best possible scheme.
+If you support a Container Deposit Scheme in Tasmania, contact the Environment Minister, Elise Archer and let her know what this should be.

 Below is an example letter that you can send to the Environment Minster for Tasmania.